01builders/binary.builders/content/services/staking.md

 information you need to join effortlessly and start earning rewards."
     icon: "📈"
   - title: "Safe"
     description: "Your funds are in trusted hands.
-As Binary Holdings’ largest customer, we apply the same rigorous standards to your assets as we do to our own."
+As Binary Holdings' largest customer, we apply the same rigorous standards to your assets as we do to our own."
     icon: "🔒"